stwomack/pcf-hugo-workshop/content/post/lab-1.md

 5. Environment Proxy Setup (Optional depending on network configuration)

 	If you are connected to the Ford Network, that requires using a proxy, you'll need to set the appropriate environment variables.
-In the repository there is a file called setenv.bat.
+In the repository there is a file called *setenv.bat*.

 	Open up a terminal/command prompt, change directory to the top level folder and run the setenv.bat file.